FlamesCN/worktree.sh/README.md

 After installation reload your shell (`source ~/.zshrc` or `source ~/.bashrc`) and run `wt init` inside the repository you want as the default project.

 Need a newer build later?
-Run `wt update` to download the latest script and messages without reinstalling.
+Run `wt reinstall`—it chains `./uninstall.sh` and `./install.sh` so you end up with a fresh install without manual steps.

-Updates are designed to be non-breaking.
-If we ever ship a breaking change, you can always fall back to `wt uninstall` followed by reinstalling via the install script.
+Reinstalls are idempotent.
+If we ever ship a breaking change, you can still fall back to `wt uninstall` followed by rerunning the install script.

 ## Configuration Essentials